Top 8 Financial Literacy Tips for Beginners to Build Wealth

 • Learn from reliable finance blogs, podcasts, and authors:

-• Books: “The Simple Path to Wealth” by JL Collins, “Your Money or Your Life” by Vicki Robin
+• Books: Some popular financial literacy books include “The Simple Path to Wealth” by JL Collins and “Your Money or Your Life” by Vicki Robin.

-• Podcasts: Learn on the go with shows like Planet Mone and The Dave Ramsey Show
+• Podcasts: Learn on the go with shows like Planet Money and The Dave Ramsey Show

 • Blogs: NerdWallet, Mr. Money Mustache